abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 - Trained on a 3,075-image subset.
 Twelve of fourteen classes are effectively undetectable.
 - Not clinically validated; no regulatory clearance.
 Educational demonstration only.
 - Calibration is fitted to this dataset's distribution and would require refitting for other data.
+- The deployed model is conservative on out-of-distribution images and frequently returns no findings on radiographs unlike its training data.
-- Performance on out-of-distribution radiographs (different equipment, populations) is untested.
+- Performance on different equipment or populations is untested.

 ## 10. What Would Actually Help

 Not a better architecture — that was tested.
-The interventions that would move the needle are more data for rare classes (full VinDr-CXR access is pending), or reframing rare classes as anomaly detection rather than supervised detection.
+The interventions that would move the needle are more data for rare classes (full VinDr-CXR access is pending credentialing), or reframing rare classes as anomaly detection rather than supervised detection.